US STOCKS-Wall St falls as oil tumbles, investors watch Georgia vote

 By Sinead Carew

-June 20 U.S. stocks fell from record levels on Tuesday as a sharp drop in oil prices hurt energy stocks and some investors were wary of a congressional election in Georgia.
+June 20 (Reuters) - U.S. stocks fell from record levels on Tuesday as a sharp drop in oil prices hurt energy stocks and some investors were wary of a congressional election in Georgia.

 Healthcare was the brightest spot in the market while consumer discretionary stocks were some of the weakest with a 1.1 percent drop after news of an Amazon.com foray into fashion retail.